-The answer is “Fly fishing, photography, playing music with others, and just about anything under the heading of outdoor sports.”
-The correct Jeopardy response would be, “What hobbies does Dr. Eschenroeder enjoy?”
+The answer is “Photography, woodworking, yoga, playing music with others, fly fishing and just about anything under the heading of outdoor activities.”
+This would be the correct Jeopardy response to: “What pursuits does Dr. Eschenroeder enjoy?”

 When asked how these interests relate to his practice, Dr. E explains: “There are many connections and common denominators found between these pursuits and the practice of oral surgery.
 Appreciation for esthetics, the need for precision and the patience required for woodworking are also necessary to achieve favorable outcomes in oral surgery whether it be dental implant surgery or corrective jaw surgery.
 Musical disciplines require constant practice and refinement to bring out the best.
 Appreciation for harmony and cooperation are essential components of these pursuits and for a successful private practice.
 Photography helps us to see things that we may have otherwise missed.
 Being aware of our connection with nature in any capacity is so necessary to remain balanced in this world.
 The best way to appreciate any field of interest is to immerse oneself.
 When you love what you do becoming immersed is second nature.
 Finally, there is something special about sharing what you love.
 Whether it be through informing clinical staff about the reasoning behind different surgical techniques or sharing ideas with the Oral Surgery residents in training, I derive a great deal of satisfaction from teaching.”